proofrock/ws4sqlite/documentation/documentation/authentication.md

   If the query returns at least one result, the credentials are valid; if it returns 0 records, access will be denied.\\
 * Provide a set of credentials in the config file itself, as in Lines 6-9.\
   \
-  You can specify the password as plain text (ensure that the file is not world-readable...) or as SHA-256 hashes.
+  You can specify the password as a BCrypt hash.
 See [below](authentication.md#generating-the-token) to learn how to hash passwords.

 The `auth` block is not mandatory.
 If provided, the database will be protected with it; if omitted, no authentication is requested.
 If you provide one, it will be ignored.